 Add coconut oil to the skillet and turn to medium-high heat so that the oil is nice and hot by the time you are ready to fry the fritters.

 Place the formed patties into the oil and cook about 2 minutes per side or until golden brown.
-I like the way these cook in a cast iron skillet, but any skillet will do.
+I like the way these cook best in a cast iron skillet because it can create a hotter cooking surface and create a better browning effect.
+However, if you do not have a cast iron skillet, any skillet will do.

-They also freeze decently well.
-Not quite as good as fresh, but workable for meal prep and planning ahead.
+They also save well in the fridge until the next day and freeze pretty well.
+They are not quite as good as the fresh ones, but totally workable for meal prep and planning ahead.

 Celery Juice Pulp Fritters

 - 1 cup celery pulp from juicing the pulp typically has large pieces of celery that give texture and shape to the fritters.

 - 1/2 cup coarsely chopped fresh parsley

 - 1/4 tsp salt

 - Coconut oil about 3 tbsp, enough to evenly coat bottom of pan and cover 1/3 of fritters